nsanghi/BlockchainND_Project_4/README.md

 #### 1. POST VALIDATION REQUEST

-End point is to generate a request for validation with payload containing a walletAddress.
+End point is to generate a request for validation with payload containing a address.

 ##### URL